“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 How do I pay for a puppy?

 Payment the day of pickup must be in the form of Cash or Good Dog Pay.
 No personal checks, money orders, PayPal, etc. will be accepted the day of pickup.
 If paying by check, full payment must be received 20 days before pick up date to allow the check to clear.
 If you would like to pay with a credit/debit card, I only accept payment through Good Dog.
-Application fees and deposits can be paid via Check, Money Order, Cash, Zelle, PayPal (Friends & Family) or Good Dog but payments above that $250 fee must be with Cash, Good Dog, or check with 20 days to clear.
+The commitment fee can be paid via Check, Money Order, Cash, Zelle, or Good Dog but payments above that $250 fee must be with Cash, Good Dog, or check with 20 days to clear.

 Will my puppy have cropped ears?

 All puppies are sold with uncropped ears and I do not offer ear cropping for pet puppies.
 If you would like to crop ears on a puppy you get from me, you may do so at your own risk and expense.
 Keep in mind that any anesthesia has the risk of causing complications and this is not covered in your warranty.
 Please realize that cropping ears is an "art" and not all vets are created equal when it comes to this skill.
 Also, it takes several weeks of after surgery care to insure a nice cropped ear, so make sure you are committed to it before doing it.
 Most Vets want to crop between 8 and 12 weeks of age.
 As with any cosmetic procedure, results are not guaranteed.
 I am by no means against ear cropping and believe that each owner has the right to choose that for their dog if they like.
 I've had many puppies cropped in the past and do not think that it is "cruel".
 Just like children, they are very much in the moment and are running and playing within a few hours of the procedure.
-They recover much more quickly than a spay or neuter which people do all the time for their convenience so why would I be against a cosmetic procedure?
-However, with my busy life, I've decided it is not something I will offer to people anymore.
-If you are wanting to still get a puppy from me but are willing to take care of the cropping yourself these are the vets I know of and can recommend:
+They recover much more quickly than a spay or neuter which is also an elective surgery that people do all the time for their convenience so why would I be against a cosmetic procedure?

 https://youtu.be/-wpjYDPl6lQ?si=-qozwvTL6qQCv30n